faizahmedfarooqui/nestjs-rabbitmq-task-manager/README.md

 # Task Manager

-This is a simple task manager that allows you to add, delete, and mark tasks as complete.
+This is a simple task manager that allows you to run CRUD against task table.

 It is built using NestJS and TypeORM, and it uses RabbitMQ for event-driven communication between microservices.